Linda enjoys tending her plants and flowers. She has written a variety of gardening articles about flowers, arid plants and shade plants.

 8. Countdown to Planting

-Lay out a plan for your garden and flower beds and make a list for seeds, trees, shrubs, vegetables, fruits, perennials and annuals.
+Plan your garden and flower bed layout.
+Make a list for seeds, trees, shrubs, vegetables, fruits, perennials and annuals.
 Spring-seeded crops encompass cool weather flowers such as nasturtiums, larkspurs and calendulas plus vegetables that include arugula, lettuce and spinach.

 Plant all your shrubs and perennials by early spring so they have adequate time to get established before the summer heat.
 Pick a cool and cloudy day for planting.
 Plant your seedlings and container plants then water them thoroughly.